Pooja012/netflix.project/README.md

  ORDER BY avg_release DESC
  LIMIT 5;
 ```
+**objective**: Calculate and rank years by the average number of content releases by India.

 11.**List all movies that are Documentaries.**
 ```sql
  SELECT * FROM netflix
  WHERE listed_in LIKE '%Documentaries';
 ```
+**objective**: Retrieve all movies classified as documentaries.

 12.**Find all content without a Director.**
 ```sql
 SELECT*
 FROM netflix
 WHERE director IS NULL;
 ```
+**objective**: List content that does not have a director.

 13.**Find How many movies actor 'Amitabh Bachchan' appeared in the last 10 years.**
 ```sql
 SELECT*